jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/raising-or-lowering-wav-file-audio-level.md

 2. From the `Edit` menu, go to `Select` and then choose `Select All`.
 The waveform will appear highlighted.
 3. Use the Adjust Amplitude tool to bring your overall audio level up or down.
 4. Play your audio again.
 Your audio levels should fall somewhere between -12 and -6 decibels.
-5. If you make a mistake while adjusting your amplitude, go to Edit and select Undo.
+5. If you make a mistake while adjusting your amplitude, go to `Edit` and select `Undo`.